joebew42/joebew42.github.io/_posts/2021-10-23-use-cases-purpose-of-your-code.markdown

 Regardless of the codebase on which you are currently working, be it either a new codebase or a legacy code, either using frameworks or not, you are always right at introducing use cases in your code.

 **Use Cases** are meant to be the _very entry points_ to the application domain, they describe the interactions between the actor of a domain with the rest of the application.
-They sit on the border between how the application communicates with the outside world and its domain. **They are the first place to look to understand the purpose of the application and all the business rules it supports.**
+They sit on the border between how the application communicates with the outside world and its domain. **They are the first place to look to understand the purpose of the application, the domain, and all the business rules it supports.**

 ![](/assets/usecases-1.png)